 |Water Type||Pond water|

 |Native Area||Central America, North America except Hawaii and South Carolina|

 Purchase a handful of duckweed from a pet store.
 Because this aquatic plant can be nourished by the air, it is a very easy plant to grow indoors and outdoors.

 To grow Common Duckweed indoors, cover the outside of the aquarium with black contact paper.
 Install an airstone and a small pump at its lowest speed to oxygenate the water.
 Fill the aquarium with pond water or, if pond water is not available to you, use tap water.
 Let the tap water stand overnight so the chlorine evaporates.

 To grow Common Duckweed in a garden pond, be sure to monitor its growth.
 If the plant covers the entire pond, it can cause oxygen depletion and kill the fish swimming beneath its fast-growing carpet.
+(Although the plant produces oxygen during the day, it consumes it at night, which can exceed the amount produced and result in fish kills.)
 Rake or skim any excess duckweed off the top of the pond.
 While algae will likely thrive in an aquarium in the light coming in through the glass, Common Duckweed tends to outgrow algae in ponds.

 Duckweed is known to be an invasive species in North Carolina.
 Common Duckweed spreads so rapidly that it can deprive ponds of oxygen and can cause fish kill and the death of beneficial algae in still waters.
 To maintain the health of one's pond and aquatic life, learn to prevent such dangerous spread as early in spring as possible.
 Ponds set in motion by the wind or calmly moving waters prevent fewer problems and require less duckweed control.